 See the printable recipe card for exact measurements and a full list of ingredients.

-How to make homemade ice cream
+How to make rhubarb ice cream in ice cream maker

-First, wash the raspberries and rhubarb, chop them up into 1-inch pieces, and place them on a baking sheet lined with parchment paper.
-Sprinkle a tablespoon of sugar over the fruit and bake it for 30 minutes at 325 degrees F. Stir the fruit, and bake for an additional 5-10 minutes.
+Stir the fruit, and bake for an additional 5-10 minutes.
 The fruit needs to be soft, not crispy.
-Because all ovens do not cook the same, check the fruit periodically to ensure it doesn't cook too long.
+Because all ovens do not cook the same, check the fruit occasionally to ensure it doesn't overcook.
 You don't want any crunchy bits in the ice cream.

 Pro Tip: I cannot pour out the mixture from the food processor into the ice cream maker without making a mess, so I always pour it into a 16-cup measuring cup with a spout to not waste any delicious ice cream. 😊

-After the 25 minutes is up, the ice cream is the consistency of soft-serve ice cream, so we want it to firm up slightly.
-Using a spatula, scoop out the raspberry rhubarb ice cream and place it into an 8 x 11-inch baking dish—Smooth the top of it with your spatula.
+Use a spatula to scoop out the raspberry rhubarb ice cream and place it into an 8 x 11-inch baking dish.
+Smooth the top with a spatula.
 Place a sheet of plastic wrap directly on the ice cream and smooth it down to prevent ice from forming.
 Lay another piece of plastic wrap over the baking dish.
-Place it in the freezer on a level surface.
-Freeze for a minimum of 6 hours or longer before serving.

-- Serve with extra raspberries on top.
+- Serve with extra raspberries or rhubarb sauce on top.

 - Top with whipped cream and sprinkles for a sundae.

 You can use any milk to make ice cream.
-Ideally, you want ingredients with a high fat content because this will give it its creamy texture when cooled.
+Ideally, you want ingredients with a high-fat content because this will give it its creamy texture when cooled.
 Lower-fat milk is not as creamy, and more ice crystals form when it is frozen.

-Well, the cream is the most expensive item to buy when making homemade ice cream.
-You can buy ice cream for quite cheap, but it is not made with high-quality ingredients.
-However, if you buy ice cream made with high-quality ingredients, it is quite pricey.
-Therefore, I find that it is far cheaper to make our own ice cream than buy it, plus you know it is made with wholesome ingredients.
+I find that it is far cheaper to make our own ice cream than buy it, plus you know it is made with wholesome ingredients.

 More sweet summer treats to try

-Homemade Rhubarb and Raspberry Ice Cream
+Homemade Raspberry Rhubarb Ice Cream

 Ingredients

-- 1½ cups raspberries fresh or frozen
+- 1½ cups raspberries, fresh or frozen washed

-- 2 cups half-and-half 10% milkfat
+- 2 cups half-and-half 10% milk fat

-- 2 cups table cream 18% milkfat
+- 2 cups table cream 18% milk fat

 Instructions